The Beginning, 1918

 In 1991, Dr Garduno

-engaged Ann Gordon (a CoDM student) to edit and update the College
+engaged Ann Gordon (a CoDM student and author) to edit and update the College

 courses and promotional materials.
-Dr Ann is a teacher,
+Dr Ann was a teacher,

 consultant, copy editor, and published author; she has